 The Cochrane Editorial and Publishing Policy Resource (EPPR) brings together Cochrane’s editorial and publishing policies, as well as general information about the editorial and publishing processes, and the published products, including the Cochrane Library.
 Access the EPPR here.

-New policies introduced in August 2017:
+Policies introduced in August 2017:

 - Cochrane rejection policy (for de-registering, rejecting and withdrawing titles): see here;